 NOTE: A DAS Server can be triggered, by Dynamic Authorization, to update the access control policy configuration using oneM2M request primitives.

-In the event that the requesting entity does not satisfy the owner's access control policy, a Hosting CSE shall check to see if the resource (or one of its parents) has a dynamicAuthorizationConsultationIDs which links to a valid <dynamicAuthorizationConsultation> resource.
+In the event that the requesting entity does not satisfy the holder’s access control policy, a Hosting CSE shall check to see if the resource (or one of its parents) has a dynamicAuthorizationConsultationIDs which links to a valid <dynamicAuthorizationConsultation> resource.
 If there is no valid <dynamicAuthorizationConsultation> resource or if the dynamicAuthorizationEnabled attribute is set to "false", then then the Hosting CSE shall not attempt to perform direct dynamic authorization on behalf of the requesting entity.
 However, if there is a valid <dynamicAuthorizationConsultation> resource available and if the dynamicAuthorizationEnabled attribute is set to "true", then the Hosting CSE shall initiate a direct dynamic authorization request to the specified dynamicAuthorizationPoA.
 If direct dynamic authorization results in sufficient privileges being granted to the requesting entity, the Hosting CSE shall grant it access.
 In addition the Hosting CSE may also dynamically create a new access control policy and configure it with the granted privileges along with any specified lifetime associated with the privileges based on a resource creation process initiated by the dynamic authorization system.

 This function shall fetch the subscription related information in order to check if a Role-ID used in a request is allowed by the M2M service subscription.
 The authorization procedure shall be implemented as specified in the oneM2M TS-0003 [2].